 Physical environmental factors contributing to mental illness are those that have the power to affect a person’s biology or neurochemistry, thereby increasing their chances of developing a disorder.
 For example, if a person lacks access to health-related resources such as whole, nutrient-rich foods and they tend to eat more processed and refined foods, their body (and brain) won’t function optimally.
 As a result, if they encounter a major stressor, they may not have the resources to effectively cope.

 Social environmental factors refer to socioeconomic, racial and ethnic, and relational conditions that may influence a person’s ability to cope with stress.
 A good example is not having a strong social support system.
 Let’s say a person loses their job or goes through a divorce.
-Having supportive friends and family during this time is vital to their ability to cope with the stress.
+Experts with credentials in marriage and family therapy graduate programs would advise that having supportive friends and family during this time is vital to their ability to cope with the stress.

 A lack of social support is just one type of social environmental factor.
 Others include: